Ashraf0Sherif/Farm-Simulation/README.md

 - **StoreCrop()**: Manages the player's ability to collect harvested crops and place them into storage.
 - **GrowSheep()**: Handles the grazing behavior of sheep and manages the dynamic growth of the sheep.

+### Note: Detailed explanations of what the scripts do can be found in the folder named "The Scripts".

 ## Team Members:
 - Kareem Dwidar
 - Mohammed Ahmed AbdelFattah